Disability Discrimination

 • “The determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measures such as (I) medication, medical supplies, equipment … prosthetics … hearing aids and cochlear implants … mobility devices, or oxygen therapy equipment and supplies; (II) use of assistive technology; (III) reasonable accommodations or auxiliary aids or services; or (IV) learned behavioral or adaptive neurological modifications.”

-New York City State Human Rights Law
+New York Human Rights Law for Disability

 Under the disability provisions of the New York City State Human Rights Law, New York City employers must provide employees with “reasonable accommodations” that allow an employee or prospective employee with a disability to perform the activities involved in the position they are seeking.
-This may include:

 • Accessible worksite